Hydraulic Brakes Vs Mechanical Brakes: A Comparison

 2. What Is The Comparison Between Mechanical And Hydraulic Brakes?

-Comparing mechanical and hydraulic brakes is important to consider when purchasing a new vehicle.
+Comparing mechanical and hydraulic brakes is important when purchasing a new vehicle.
 Mechanical brakes rely on a physical connection between the brake pedal and the brakes, while hydraulic brakes use pressurized fluid to provide braking force.

 3. Which Is Better, Hydraulic Or Mechanical?